zainabmurtaza/Artificial-Neural-Networks-on-Reuters-1986-and-Major-League-Baseball-1986-1987/README.md

 3) Created an ANN model to predict log(salary) from other attributes.
 Used at least two hidden layers.
 Used tfruns to tune the model’s hyper-parameters, including the number of nodes in each hidden layer, the activation function in each hidden layer, batch_size, learning_rate, and the number of epochs).
 Validate each model on the validation set.

-4) Measured the performance of your best model (after tuning) on the test set and computed its RMSE.
+4) Measured the performance of the best model (after tuning) on the test set and computed its RMSE.